BdR76/CSVLint/readme.md

 DateTimeFormat is not case sensitive and uses `dd/mm/yyyy` or `yyyy-mm-dd hh:nn:ss` etc.

-DecimalSymbol can be either `.` or `,` and CsvLint will assume the thousand separators symbol is the opposite of the DecimalSymbol.
+DecimalSymbol can be either `.` or `,` and CSV Lint will assume the thousand separators symbol is the opposite of the DecimalSymbol.
 Define the maximum decimals digits for example `NumberDigits=2` for values like "1.23" or "-45.67" etc.